1981 Rustic Studio kan/Shutterstock

 Although neither Cyndi nor her husband believed in reincarnation, she went back to the library the next day and checked out a book about children who possessed memories of their past lives.
 At the end of it was a note from the author, professor Jim Tucker, MD, saying that he wanted to hear from the parents of kids with similar stories.
 Cyndi sat down to write him a letter.

 Dr. Tucker was a child psychiatrist in private practice when he heard about the reincarnation research being conducted by Ian Stevenson, MD, founder and director of the Division of Perceptual Studies at UVA.
 He was intrigued and began working with the division in 1996; six years later, when Dr. Stevenson retired, Dr. Tucker took over as the leader of the division’s past-life research.
-The UVA team has gathered more than 2,500 documented cases of children from all over the world who have detailed memories of former lives, including that of a California toddler with a surprisingly good golf swing who said he had once been legendary athlete Bobby Jones; a midwestern five-year-old who shared some of the same memories and physical traits—blindness in his left eye, a mark on his neck, a limp—as a long- deceased brother; and a girl in India who woke up one day and began speaking fluently in a dialect she’d never heard before.
-(Dr. Tucker describes these cases in his book Return to Life: Extraordinary Cases of Children Who Remember Their Past Lives.)
+The UVA team has gathered more than 2,500 documented cases of children from all over the world who have detailed memories of former lives, including that of a California toddler with a surprisingly good golf swing who said he had once been legendary athlete Bobby Jones; a midwestern five-year-old who shared some of the same memories and physical traits—blindness in his left eye, a mark on his neck, a limp—as a long-deceased brother; and a girl in India who woke up one day and began speaking fluently in a dialect she’d never heard before.
+Dr. Tucker describes these cases in his book Return to Life: Extraordinary Cases of Children Who Remember Past Lives.
+Need even more proof?
+Check out these chilling ghost stories that turned out to be real.

 In the case of Ryan, the boy longing for a Hollywood past, an archivist pored over books in a film library until she found a person who appeared to be the man he’d singled out: Hollywood agent Marty Martyn, who made an unbilled cameo in Night After Night.
 After Cyndi spoke with Dr. Tucker, he interviewed Ryan, and then the family contacted Martyn’s daughter.
 She met with Dr. Tucker, Ryan, and Cyndi, and along with public records, she confirmed more than 50 details that Ryan had reported about her father’s life, from his work history to the location and contents of his home.
 Cyndi felt tremendous relief when she was told that her son’s story matched Martyn’s.
 She says, “He wasn’t crazy!
 There really was another family.”